-STATEMENT OF MANAGEMENT'S RESPONSIBILITY FOR SEPARATE FINANCIAL STATEMENTS
+STATEMENT OF MANAGEMENT'S RESPONSIBILITY FOR FINANCIAL STATEMENTS

-The Management of APC Group, Inc. (the Company) is responsible for the preparation and fair presentation of the separate financial statements, including the schedules attached therein, for the years ended December 31, 2021 and 2020, in accordance with the prescribed financial reporting framework indicated therein, and for such internal control as management determines is necessary to enable the preparation of separate financial statements that are free from material misstatement, whether due to fraud or error.
+The management of APC Group, Inc. (the Company) is responsible for the preparation and fair presentation of the financial statements including the schedules attached therein, for the years ended December 31, 2022 and 2021, in accordance with the prescribed financial reporting framework indicated therein and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the separate financial statements, management is responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.
+In preparing the financial statements, management is responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Group or to cease operations, or has no realistic alternative but to do so.

-The Board of Directors is responsible in overseeing the Company's financial reporting process.
+The Board of Directors is responsible for overseeing the Group's financial reporting process.

-The Board of Directors reviews and approves the separate financial statements including the schedules attached therein, and submits the same to the stockholders.
+The Board of Directors reviews and approves the financial statements including the schedules attached therein, and submits the same to the stockholders.

-Reyes Tacandong & Co. and Sycip Gorres Velayo & Co., the independent auditors appointed by the stockholders for the years ended December 31, 2021 and 2020, respectively, have audited the separate financial statements of the Company in accordance with Philippine Standards on Auditing, and in their reports to the stockholders, have expressed their opinion on the fairness of presentation upon completion of such audit.
+Reyes Tacandong & Co., the independent auditor appointed by the stockholders for the years ended December 31, 2022 and 2021, have audited the financial statements of the Group in accordance with Philippine Standards on Auditing, and in their reports to the stockholders, have expressed their opinion on the fairness of presentation upon completion of such audit.

-Willy N. Ocier
+WILLY N. OCIER